notmatthancock/notmatthancock.github.io/_posts/2015-06-17-building-python-from-source.markdown

 Great.
 Now you can install some other great packages easily:

 {% highlight bash %}
-pip install cython # for installing python into c pip install nose # unit tests pip install memory_profiler # great tool for tracking the line-by-line memory behavior of a script
+pip install cython # for compiling python into c pip install nose # unit tests pip install memory_profiler # great tool for tracking the line-by-line memory behavior of a script
 {% endhighlight %}